telerik/maui-docs/installation/vs-code-integration/scaffoldings.md

 The next image shows the file structure created for the `Products` screen:
 ![.NET MAUI Scaffolding result](images/scaffolding-vscode-result.png)

+## Displaying a Scaffolded Screen in Your App

-1. To display the screen in your application you need to specify the page namespace.
+To show a newly scaffolded page in your MAUI app, specify the page's namespace.

 In the example below, the screen is set directly to the `ShellContent` in the `AppShell.xaml`: